Where: Congo Square, New Orleans, Louisiana, South USA

 What’s it about: The sounds of hot jazz on the streets and the ghosts of jazz legend

 Today, Congo Square in New Orleans is considered one of the most important cultural sights in the United States.
-It has been said that it was in this spot that African music, which was suppressed in other parts of the South, flourished, and it was this African music, fused with European influences, which would create jazz.
+It has been said that it was in this spot that African music – which was suppressed in other parts of the South – flourished.
+It was this African music, fused with European influences, which would create jazz.

-It was all a part of the youthful revolution that came about during the ‘return to normalcy’ after the First World War.
-Records were sold by the millions to people wanting to perfect their steps to exotic dances like the Shimmy, the Charlestown, the Black Bottom and the more utilitarian dance, the Fox Trot, also known as “the Businessman’s Bounce”.
+It was all a part of the youthful revolution that came about during the ‘return to normalcy’ after World War I. Records were sold by the millions to people wanting to perfect their steps to exotic dances like the Shimmy, the Charlestown, the Black Bottom and the more utilitarian dance, the Fox Trot, also known as “the Businessman’s Bounce”.
 Steamboats offered dance excursions along the Mississippi, which provided employment for many New Orleans jazz musicians.